 The intellectual character of the School of Literature, Drama and Creative Writing is formed through a unique conjunction of literary criticism, creative writing and literary translation.

-The school is renowned for its interdisciplinary research and also has established research interests across most periods of English writing, including medieval and early modern literature, the long-nineteenth century and modern and contemporary writing.
+The school is renowned for its interdisciplinary research and also has established research interests across most periods of English writing, including modern and contemporary writing, medieval and early modern literature, and the long-nineteenth century.